KiwiSingh/AbletonRPC/README.md

 ## Stuff needed

 1. Existing Discord account
-2. Any Discord client (preferably the official one, pls; let's keep it halal thanks 🙏)
+2. Any desktop (not WEB!)
+Discord client (preferably the official one, pls; let's keep it halal thanks 🙏)
 3. Account on the Discord Developer Portal
 4. An IDE to edit code
 5. Ableton Live 12 Suite ~~(this solution is hardcoded for 12 Suite; it may not work on 11 and below without some major modifications)~~